 In order to provide appropriate accommodations, official documentation of the disability is required.
 Charter Oak State College uses the guidelines as endorsed by CT AHEAD (Association for Higher Education and Disability).
 In adherence to Amendments to the Americans with Disabilities Act in 2008 (S. 3406) and revised Title I regulations, determination of eligibility for accommodations requires an interactive process and is made on a case-by-case basis.
 The Office of Accessibility Services (OAS) asks that any student in need of academic accommodations meet with us by phone or in person.
 No student should delay meeting with the OAS out of concern for not having appropriate paperwork.

 It should be noted that documentation policies differ from one institution to another.
 The Office of Accessibility Services' documentation policy is designed to fit the Charter Oak State College student climate and does not consider documentation requirements external to Charter Oak State College.
 If a student will attend another institution after attending COSC or take a standardized test (GRE, MCAT, etc.) administered by an outside agency, the student is responsible for researching those documentation policies and should investigate requirements at least six months prior to an anticipated start date or test date.

-Please contact Andrea Hojnacki, Accessibility Specialist, at (860) 515-3846 or OAS@charteroak.edu to discuss your needs and make arrangements for accommodations.
+Please contact Joanne Prague Doyle, Accessibility Specialist, at (860) 515-3846 or OAS@charteroak.edu to discuss your needs and make arrangements for accommodations.

 Support for Emotional & Mental Wellness